Tanndev/Maelstrom/documentation/rules.md

 Advanced Specialties represent focus in areas that are more challenging or require specialized knowledge and practice.
 Characters with these specialties will perform better at related tasks, similar to general specialties.
 However, characters without them are at a significant disadvantage.
 Attempting an action without an appropriate advanced specialty usually adds a [threshold](#threshold) to the roll.

 ### Health / Resistance
+#### Health
+_Description TBD_ <!-- TODO Describe Health -->

 #### Fortitude
+_Description TBD_ <!-- TODO Describe Fortitude -->

 #### Willpower
-All characters have a willpower trait which represents their push through pain, withstand mental or emotional stress, resist torture, and remain productive in the face of impossible odds.
+All characters have a willpower trait which represents their capacity to push through pain, withstand mental or emotional stress, resist torture, and remain productive in the face of impossible odds.

 Unlike other traits, willpower is on a scale from 0 to 10.
 Additionally, willpower has both permanent and current values.
 A character's current willpower can never exceed their permanent willpower value, but can be reduced and recovered through gameplay.